Here’s a list of gear and stuff I use to create my music.

 Effects & Processing

 Obviously, in my new hybrid setup, I use more external effects then I did before, and some of them are just used to create a more analog sounding mix.
-There are a few external effects I occasionally use for delay and chorus, and an external compressor for drums.
+I occasionally use external effect units for delay and chorus, and a tube compressor and aural exciter to get a more analog feel.

 - Alesis MicroVerb 4